No. 14 Oklahoma trounces Kansas

 Mayfield completed 27 of 32 passes for 383 yards and four touchdowns before giving way to Trevor Knight before the midpoint of the third quarter.

-The Sooners did not punt in the game, the first time since at least 1996 that Oklahoma did not have at punt at least once.
+The Sooners did not punt in the game, the first time since at least 1996 that Oklahoma did not have to punt at least once.

 NOTES: Oklahoma has scored 55 or more points in three consecutive games after topping that mark just once in its previous 39 games. ...
 Kansas is the only Power Five conference program without a win. ...
 Oklahoma LB Frank Shannon started for the second consecutive game in place of Jordan Evans, who is still recovering from a knee injury.
 Evans dressed but did not play. ...
 Kansas LT Jordan Shelley-Smith did not play after suffering a concussion a week earlier against Oklahoma State. ...
 Shepard moved into fourth place on Oklahoma’s career receiving yards list with 2,926, passing Juaquin Iglesias. ...
 Oklahoma LG Jonathan Alvarez suffered a right leg injury early in the game was replaced by Derek Farniok. ...
 Oklahoma will host Iowa State next Saturday.
 Kansas will play at Texas.

-Note: EditorsNote: updates with Kansas coach quote